felixlu/awesome-stars/README.md

 - [jeffvli/feishin](https://github.com/jeffvli/feishin) - A modern self-hosted music player.
 - [coaidev/coai](https://github.com/coaidev/coai) - 🚀 Next Generation AI One-Stop Internationalization Solution. 🚀 下一代 AI 一站式 B/C 端解决方案，支持 OpenAI，Midjourney，Claude，讯飞星火，Stable Diffusion，DALL·E，ChatGLM，通义千问，腾讯混元，360 智脑，百川 AI，火山方舟，新必应，Gemini，Moonshot 等模型
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
+- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - 🪓 Run Background Tasks at Scale
 - [stepci/stepci](https://github.com/stepci/stepci) - Automated API Testing and Quality Assurance
 - [teableio/teable](https://github.com/teableio/teable) - ✨ The Next Gen Airtable Alternative: No-Code Postgres
 - [Bowen7/regex-vis](https://github.com/Bowen7/regex-vis) - 🎨 Regex visualizer & editor
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) - The open-source Vercel alternative
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h